 Jewelers of America Scholarships

 Jewelers of America (JA) has scholarships available for GIA Distance Education eLearning courses for JA members and their employees.
-Applicants must be at least 18 years old; have at least one year of experience working at a JA member store or two years working in the jewelry industry and not already be enrolled in another GIA Distance Education eLearning course.
+Applicants must be at least 18 years old; have at least one year of experience working at a JA member store or two years working in the jewellery industry and not already be enrolled in another GIA Distance Education eLearning course.

 Live Your Dream Scholarship